BestTimesToVisit.com Logo

 attraction

-While not directly at the Dead Sea, a day trip to the UNESCO World Heritage site of Petra is an absolute must.
-Walk through the Siq, a narrow gorge that dramatically opens to reveal the Treasury, and explore the vast city carved into rose-red cliffs.
-Arrive early to beat the crowds and the heat, especially during the summer months.
+While not directly on the Dead Sea, a day trip to the rose-red city of Petra is an essential Jordanian experience.
+Enter through the Siq, a narrow gorge, and marvel at the Treasury carved into the sandstone cliffs.
+Go as early as possible to avoid the midday heat and the largest crowds, especially during the summer months.

 Indulge in Local Flavors at a Bedouin Tent